jvalinsky/microcosm-rs/readme.md

 - Status: ready for retirement.

 > [!warning]
-> Still in use for the Spacedust Notifications demo, but that will hopefully be migrated to use atproto oauth directly instead.
+> `who-am-i` is still in use for the Spacedust Notifications demo, but that will hopefully be migrated to use atproto oauth directly instead.